Making Magic In The Kitchen

 Sage

-Sage, salvia officinalis, is a culinary, medicinal, ornamental, and magical plant.
-The plants name come from the Latin word for salvation.
-It has a long history of being used as everything from a preservative to way to assist in weaning children.
-Personally, I use sage to help with sore throats.
+Sage (Salvia officinalis) is a culinary, medicinal, ornamental, and magical plant.
+The name comes from the Latin word for salvation and it has a long history of being used as everything from a preservative to an assistant in weaning children.

 Single, Opposite Leaves

 It takes two years for Sage to reach a size that allows for more than one harvest but an established plant can provide more than enough for household use.
-Pruning prevent sage from getting too leggy.
-Yes, that is my neglected sage plant in the photo.
+Prune to prevent sage from getting too leggy.
+(Yes, that is my neglected sage plant in the photo.)

 Sage should be dried and stored as whole leaves or crumbled gently.
 You may notice a different taste to your dried sage than fresh.
 This is normal.